GallantGuide/Bull_or_Bear_Crypto/README.md

 ### Topic

-We are interested in analyzing what factors are correlated with the prices of cryptocurrencies over time, and whether these factors can be used to predict the future prices of these currencies.
+We are interested in analyzing what factors are correlated with the cryptocurrency prices over time, and whether these factors can be used to predict the future currencies prices.

 ### Justification